openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``GET  /groups/{group_id}``
        | The ability to make these API calls is governed by other policies.
      - group:group_project_attribute
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes